top of page

 Bongani Mshibe

 Deputy Head Boy at Jeppe Boys in 1999, Bongani is an experienced Corporate Affairs and Government Relations Director with experience in the FMCG and automotive industries.
-Father of two children, his interests include collecting all genres of music, golf, and Formula 1 racing.

 Christina Notununu

 A former Jeppe parent and governor, Christina is a Director for Education Support at the Gauteng Department of Education.
-She has thirty years of experience in primary and secondary school teaching and management.

 Patron